-We want to talk about modernising with RMT, guaranteeing jobs and pay for our 1,300 conductors for at least the next eight years, until the end of our franchise.
+We want to talk about modernising with RMT, guaranteeing jobs and pay for our 1,300 conductors for at least the next seven years, until the end of our franchise.
 The more strike action continues the harder it is for Northern to give long-term assurances and commitments.

 Our plans will see staff more visible and available than ever before on trains and at stations.
 We want to keep a second person on many of our services and, at some locations, we may choose to staff the station to give better customer support.
 We are investing in people and systems to make the railway even safer; for example, we now have 55 Travel Safe Officers who work on trains and at stations to help prevent and tackle anti-social behaviour.

 Safety is a top priority.
 On Driver Controlled Operation in particular, Britain’s most senior railway safety inspector says it is a safe way of working, and this way of running trains is in regular use across the network in the UK and abroad.
 Any changes we want to make to services or our stations are fully risk assessed, widely discussed, and approved in accordance with relevant legislation.

 DCO means that the driver opens and closes the train doors.
 Who operates the doors is separate from how we might choose to staff trains with a second person in the future.

 We can reduce the amount of time spent at stations, which gives customers a better service and brings performance benefits, especially on congested routes.
 It enables on-board staff to focus on customer service and revenue protection rather than operational duties, which means they are more visible and available to customers.